sakloui/jorban-martysmods.github.io/docs/shader_repos/martysmods/immerse_shader_guides.md

 ---

 ### Understanding the Basic Parameters of iMMERSE Anti Aliasing:

-* Edge Detection Type - Different options given to the user in order to allow for customability in what type of edge detection is used.
-(Best being `Color edge detection (max)`)
+* **Edge Detection Type** - This parameter provides different options to the user for customizing the type of edge detection used.
+The best option for most scenarios is `Color edge detection (max)`.

-* Enable Predicated Thresholding - Allows for iMMERSE Anti Alaiasing to utilize the depth buffer to better calculate edges that often get missed by the edge detection methods.
-(Best being enabled)
+* **Enable Predicated Thresholding** - This feature allows iMMERSE Anti Aliasing to utilize the depth buffer to better calculate edges that often get missed by the edge detection methods.
+It is recommended to enable this feature.

-* SMAA_USE_EXTENDED_EDGE_DETECTION - This preprocessor for iMMERSE Anti Aliasing extends the color detection range of SMAA, allowing for increased detection of edges.
-(Usable Values: 0/1)
+* **SMAA_USE_EXTENDED_EDGE_DETECTION** - This preprocessor for iMMERSE Anti Aliasing extends the color detection range of SMAA, allowing for increased detection of edges.
+The usable values are 0 and 1.

 <details markdown="block" class="details-tree">
 <summary>Configuring iMMERSE Anti Aliasing with Depth (Best Output)</summary>